miguelmm95/Silent_Hill_2_No_Hit_Tool/README.md

 ## **Acknowledgments**

-To [n4t4nm](https://n4t4nm.github.io) for the MemoryHelper class that we use for the code.
+- To [n4t4nm](https://n4t4nm.github.io) for the MemoryHelper class that we use for the code.
+- The [Resident Evil No Hit](https://discord.gg/hJHeYtHKsQ) community for all the support.